hritick1/Mini_Urls/README.md

 The project is deployed and accessible at: https://shrt-jivs.onrender.com/short for generating random short links and https://shrt-jivs.onrender.com/custom for generating custom short links.

+Frontend : This project is deployed at frontend : https://mini-urls-hritick1.vercel.app/ Here you can access the frontend of this project.

 Random Short Link Generation
 To generate a random short link, follow these steps: